-Hydroelectric Results / Lead G Activity Project Waterbody Description of Activity Entity(ies) Source 16.
-Collection of adult lamprey for translocation, artificial propagation and radio-telemetry studies No associated hydro project Umatilla In 2018, the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) collected adult lamprey from lower Columbia River mainstem dams.
+Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source Study goals include: 1) compare the swimming ability of AP and W juvenile lamprey implanted with the lamprey-eel acoustic tag (JLAT), and 2) investigate the effects of captive holding duration by evaluating night activity levels, burrowing ability, and photokinetic response to tail illumination of AP and W larvae over a 6-9-month period.
+Testing is planned to continue in 2022.
+18. Collection of adult lamprey for translocation, artificial propagation and radio-telemetry studies No associated hydro project Umatilla In 2018, the Confederated Tribes of the Umatilla Indian Reservation (CTUIR) collected adult lamprey from lower Columbia River mainstem dams.
 Approx. 1,700 adults were captured and transported to the South Fork Walla Walla lamprey holding facility throughout the fall and then moved to Minthorn Springs to over-winter.
-These fish will be used for translocation programs in the Umatilla and Grande Ronde basins; to support radiotelemetry assessments (releases in the lower Umatilla River); and to support artificial propagation research occurring at the Walla Walla Community College, Water Environmental Center lab.
-Genetic samples were collected for all translocated fish.
-Updated information was not available at the time of reporting.
-Several activities that have been on-going were suspended due to Covid-19 in 2020.
-Additional outreach to confirm the status of these activities will be pursued in 2021.
-CTUIR Personal communication with Aaron Jackson, CTUIR (11/2/18) 17.
-Collection of adult lamprey for translocation, artificial propagation and radio-telemetry studies No associated hydro project Yakima, Wenatchee, Methow, Klickitat In 2020, the Yakama Nation collected adult lamprey from Lower Columbia River mainstem dams.
+These fish will be used for translocation programs in the Umatilla and Grande Ronde basins and to support artificial propagation research occurring at the Walla Walla Community College, Water Environmental Center lab and productions of prolarve for release in the Tucannon River Basin.
+Genetic samples were collected for all translocated fish and brood for artificially produced pro-larvae.
+CTUIR Personal communication with Aaron Jackson, CTUIR (12/7/21) 19.
+Collection of adult lamprey for translocation, artificial propagation and radio-telemetry studies No associated hydro project Yakima, Wenatchee, Methow, Klickitat In 2021, the Yakama Nation collected adult lamprey from Lower Columbia River mainstem dams.
 Adults were captured and transported to the Prosser Fish Hatchery (Prosser, WA).
-These fish will be used for translocation programs in the Yakima, Wenatchee, Methow, and Klickitat subbasins; to support supplementation; PIT tag assessments; and to support artificial propagation research.
-Personal communication with Ralph Lampman, Yakama Nation (11/11/2020) Yakama Nation Adult Pacific lamprey (Entosphenus tridentatus) collection in the Columbia River Basin, 2019.
-(Lumley and Lampman 2020)
+These fish will be used for translocation programs in the Yakima, Wenatchee, and Methow subbasins; to support supplementation; PIT tag assessments; and to support artificial propagation research.
+Yakama Nation Personal communication with Ralph Lampman, Yakama Nation (11/5/21) Yakama Nation Adult Pacific lamprey (Entosphenus tridentatus)

-Activity Hydroelectric Watarbady Results / Lead Entity(ica) Source 18.
-Activity Trap and transportation of adult Pacific lamprey Priest Rapids Dam Waterbody Columbia From July 21 to September 10, 2020, Grant PUD successfully collected a total of 354 adult Pacific lamprey from the fish ladders at Priest Rapids Dam.
-Lamprey were provided to Douglas PUD to support their translocation program (n=135) or were transported upstream of Rock Island Dam (n=219) to meet and fulfill Grant PUD's No Net Impact Statement of Agreement (SOA) with the Priest Rapids Fish Forum (PRFF).
-Personal communication with Mike Clement, Grant PUD (9/28/20) 19.
+Activity Hydroelectric Project Waterbody Results / Description of Activity Lead Entity(ies) Source collection in the Columbia River Basin, 2020.
+(Lumley and Lampman 2021a) Guidance for the non-lethal collection of blood samples from adult Pacific Lamprey (Entosphenus tridentatus) (Beals and Lampman 2021a) 20.
+Adult translocation supplementation No associated hydro project Snake River 1090, and 415 adult lamprey returned to the Snake River subbasin from spring to fall of 2019 and 2020 respectively.
+Genetic samples were collected for all translocated adults and provided to CRITFC for further analysis.
+NPT Personal communication, Tod Sween, NPT (2/18/22) 21.
+Trap and transportation of adult Pacific lamprey Priest Rapids Dam Columbia From July 20 to September 9, 2021, Grant PUD successfully collected a total of 462 adult Pacific lamprey from the fish ladders at Priest Rapids Dam.
+Lamprey were provided to Douglas PUD to support their translocation program.
+All Pacific lamprey were transported upstream of Rock Island Dam to meet and fulfill Grant PUD's No Net Impact Statement of Agreement (SOA) with the Priest Rapids Fish Forum (PRFF).
+Grant PUD Personal communication with Mike Clement, Grant PUD (10/5/21) 22.
 Adult Pacific lamprey translocation Wells Methow, Okanogan In 2018, Public Utility District No. 1 of Douglas County (Douglas PUD) began a 4-year lamprey translocation program to bolster the number of adult lamprey in spawning areas upstream of Wells Dam.
-The goal of the program is to increase adult and juvenile lamprey abundance upstream of Wells Dam which is hypothesized to increase concentrations of lamprey migratory pheromone cues and result in increased numbers of adult lamprey approaching and passing the dam in the future.
-Between July 23 and September 10, 2020, 3553 adult lamprey were translocated from Priest Rapids Dam (135 to support the Douglas PUD program and 219 to support the Grant PUD program).
-Due to low numbers in 2020, there was agreement by members of both the Aquatic SWG and PRFF to move all fish captured at Priest Rapids above Wells Dam.
-As such, the 219 fish to support the Grant PUD program were taken upstream of Wells Dam from Kirby Billingsley Hydro Park.
-Douglas PUD took these 219 fish to locations in the Methow and Okanogan rivers.
-All lamprey were implanted with full duplex PIT tags and tag data were uploaded to PIT Tag Information System (PTAGIS) to allow for the tracking of fish following release. Ü Personal communication with Chas Kyger (10/23/20)
+The goal of the program is to increase adult and juvenile lamprey abundance upstream of Wells Dam which is Douglas PUD Personal communication with Chas Kyger (10/18/21)